bodo-ai/Bodo/docs/source/programming_with_bodo/bodo_api_reference/udfs.rst

 .. note::

     Not all APIs support additional arguments.
-Please refer to :ref:`pandas`    for more information on intended API usage.
+Please refer to :ref:`supported Pandas API <pandas>` for more information on intended API usage.

 Apply with Pandas Methods and Numpy ufuncs